10/30/2020

 Scott Davis

-Good presentation and obviously really good decadentals.
-But I just wanted to focus a little bit on the future and one of the real tools you have, I think, Darius and Greg, is your balance sheet.
-You know, what, I mean, perhaps just update us a little bit on M&A and then what's your appetite to getting more aggressive in purchases here, in your share purchases just given, I think, a disconnect between your stock price and perhaps the upside reality.
+Good presentation and obviously really good decrementals.
+But I just wanted to focus a little bit on the future.
+And one of the real tools you have, I think, Darius and Greg, is your balance sheet.
+What, I mean, perhaps just update us a little bit on M&A and then what's your appetite to getting more aggressive in purchases here, share purchases, just given, I think, a disconnect between your stock price and perhaps the upside reality?

 speaker